investindex/Advanced/README.md

 &nbsp;

-<sup id="f2"> 2 </sup> Had an investor done the same, but sold only slightly later on Mar 14 2022, the value would've fallen by 52.1%, making the total multiplier 86 instead of 179.
+<sup id="f2"> 2 </sup> Had an investor done the same, but sold only slightly later on May 11 2022, the value would've fallen by 65.4%, making the total multiplier 62 instead of 179.
 This is still incredible, but it illustrates the extreme volatility of this fund. [↩](#fn2)

 &nbsp;